maba001/alpine-qemu/README.md

 ## Concept

-- OCI container image based on Debian Linux
+- OCI container image based on Alpine Linux
 - qemu running inside the container
 - some helper tools and scripts